thecaibird/train/README.md

 # train
 start
-xp do his first code on giithub
+xp do his first code on giithub12234